 - Preheat your oven to 180°C.

-- In a large mixing bowl, lightly beat the eggs.
+- In a large bowl, whisk the eggs.

-- Add the molasses, coconut oil, coconut sugar, ginger, cinnamon, and vanilla and mix well until a smooth paste forms.
+- Add molasses, coconut oil, coconut sugar, ginger, cinnamon and vanilla and stir well to create a paste.

-- Add the almond flour, the coconut flour and the baking powder and mix well.
+- Add almond flour, coconut flour and baking powder to your mixture Stir well.

-- In a small bowl, put some cinnamon and coconut sugar to roll in the cookies before baking them.
+- In a small bowl put a little cinnamon and a little coconut sugar to sprinkle your cookies before baking, giving them extra flavor (optional).